mesa1014/TV_Script_Generation_Project/README.md

 >
 >kramer:(laughing) you know...(to jerry) you don't know.

 You can see that there are multiple characters that say (somewhat) complete sentences, but it doesn't have to be perfect!
 It takes quite a while to get good results, and often, you'll have to use a smaller vocabulary (and discard uncommon words), or get more data.
 The Seinfeld dataset is about 3.4 MB, which is big enough for our purposes; for script generation you'll want more than 1 MB of text, generally.

-# Submitting This Project
-When submitting this project, make sure to run all the cells before saving the notebook.
-Save the notebook file as "dlnd_tv_script_generation.ipynb" and save another copy as an HTML file by clicking "File" -> "Download as.."->"html".
-Include the "helper.py" and "problem_unittests.py" files in your submission.
-Once you download these files, compress them into one zip file for submission.

 ```python